LucijaZuzic/django-sopila/README.md

 This ensures that the code can access `lilypond/bin/lilypond.exe`.

-It is recommended to add the location ofs `lilypond/bin` to the PATH variable of your operating system.
+It is recommended to add the `lilypond/bin` directory to your operating system's PATH variable.

 ## Copy the Trained Model

-Follow the instruction from [https://github.com/LucijaZuzic/sopila-transcriptor.git](https://github.com/LucijaZuzic/sopila-transcriptor.git) to retrain the model.
+Follow the instructions from [https://github.com/LucijaZuzic/sopila-transcriptor.git](https://github.com/LucijaZuzic/sopila-transcriptor.git) to retrain the model.

-The trained model with the `joblib` extension can also be downloaded from [https://drive.google.com/file/d/1HIAFEaunJomerYyrKrfPycj9OpVPSkuP/view?usp=drive_link](https://drive.google.com/file/d/1HIAFEaunJomerYyrKrfPycj9OpVPSkuP/view?usp=drive_link).
+The trained model with the `joblib` extension can also be downloaded from a [Google Drive link](https://drive.google.com/file/d/1HIAFEaunJomerYyrKrfPycj9OpVPSkuP/view?usp=drive_link).

 Copy the file so that `poly_rf_dft_900_gini_2_1_auto_80_False.joblib` is at the same level as `manage.py`.